 “This is a relevant, targeted measure that will increase activity at Norwegian shipyards and preserve expertise and jobs in Norway.
 The scheme promises to boost value creation in Norway, support restructuring and improve the sustainability of the welfare state,” says Minister of Trade and Industry Torbjørn Røe Isaksen.

-The new scheme is unique in that it allows Export Credit Norway to finance ships intended for use in Norwegian waters, including fishing boats, ferries, express boats and wellboats.
+The new offer is unique in that it allows Export Credit Norway to finance ships intended for use in Norwegian waters, including fishing boats, ferries, express boats and wellboats.

-The received applications clearly illustrate that the scheme is a welcome addition to Export Credit Norway’s product range.
+The received applications clearly illustrate that the new financing offer is a welcome addition to Export Credit Norway’s product range.

 Otto Søberg, Export Credit Norway